- April 7, 2014: Talk with Dr. Rami Zurayk

-- Lucy Van Hook, debriefing Copenhagen from the Ground: Monday, February 15th at 7pm
+- Lucy Van Hook, debriefing Copenhagen from the Ground: Monday, February 15 at 7 p.m.

 in Davis Auditorium

-- UN Ambassador's Club Teleconference: Thursday, February 18th at 7pm in Gannett Auditorium
+- UN Ambassador's Club Teleconference: Thursday, February 18 at 7 p.m. in Gannett Auditorium

-The Ambassador's Club at the United Nations, started by Ambassador Kamal from Pakistan, is "a "virtual" program of interactive out-reach, linking a voluntary association of Ambassadors and senior International Civil Servants at the United Nations with students and executives in the United States".
+The Ambassador's Club at the United Nations, started by Ambassador Kamal from Pakistan, is "a "virtual" program of interactive outreach, linking a voluntary association of ambassadors and senior international civil servants at the United Nations with students and executives in the United States.
 Join Ambassador Kamal and two of his UN colleagues for a robust discussion about the outcome of the Copenhagen Climate Change Conference and any relevant policy implications.
-Please click here to learn more about The Ambassador's Club at the United Nations.This event is open to the community, however if any groups would like to participate ahead of time in helping to generate some specific questions for the Ambassadors, please contact Erica Fuller at email@example.com.
+This event is open to the community.

-- Lucy Van Hook, debriefing Copenhagen from the Ground: Monday, February 15th at 7pm in Davis Auditorium
+- Lucy Van Hook, debriefing Copenhagen from the Ground: Monday, February 15 at 7 p.m. in Davis Auditorium

-- Saturday, October 24th- Saturday, November 14th: Skidmore Unplugged
+- October 24–November 14, 2009: Skidmore Unplugged

-- Saturday, September 12th from 9am-12pm: North Woods Stewardship Day
+- Saturday, September 12, 2009: North Woods Stewardship Day

-Skidmore College's North Woods is a treasured resource for both the College and larger Saratoga Community.
+Skidmore's North Woods is a treasured resource for both the College and larger Saratoga Community.
 On North Woods Stewardship Day we did our part to take care of this wonderful resource by cleaning and maintaining the trails.
 There were also two walking tours of the North Woods.

-- Friday, September 18th from 11am-2pm: Bicycle Maintenance Day
+- Friday, September 18, 2009: Bicycle Maintenance Day

-- Sunday, September 20th-September 26th: Leave Your Car at Home Week
+- September 20–26, 2009: Leave Your Car at Home Week